gbdev/pandocs/src/SGB_Command_Packet.md

 By using all 7 packets, up to 111 data bytes (15+16\*6) may be sent.
 Unused bytes at the end of the last packet don't matter.
-The GB program should wait 60 ms (4 frames) between each packet transfer and the next, as the "bomb" tool to erase a custom border can cause the SGB system software not to look for packets for 4 frames.
+The GB program should wait 60 ms (4 frames) between each packet transfer and the next, as the "bomb" tool to erase a user-drawn border can cause the SGB system software not to check for packets for 4 frames.